MicrosoftDocs/dynamics365smb-docs/business-central/shopify/scenarios.md

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Products**, and choose the related link.
 2. Choose the **Add Items** action.
-3. Fill *DEMO1* in the **Shop Code** field.
+3. In the the **Shop Code** field, enter *DEMO1*.
 4. Set filter *CHAIR* on the **Item Category Code** field (add filter field if necessary).
 5. Click **ok** and wait until initial synchronization of items and prices is completed.
 6. Choose the **Sync Product Images** action.
 7. Choose the **Sync Inventory** action.

-In **Shopify online store**, open product catalog.
+In **Shopify online store**, open the product catalog.
 Notice:

 * Product titles, images, and prices.
 * Availability indicator (sold out for out-of-stock products).

 Choose any product that can be sold, for example *BERLIN Swivel Chair, yellow*.
-Notice that description contains item attributes.
+Notice that the description contains item attributes.

-Choose **Buy it now** button and proceed to checkout.
+Choose the **Buy it now** button and proceed to checkout.

 1. Fill *cl@contoso.com* (or email where you want to receive order and shipping confirmations) in **Email or mobile phone number**
 2. Fill *Claudia Lawson* in the **First name** and **Last name**.